xenral/keyhub-example/README.md

 1. Use the keyboard shortcuts listed above to interact with the demo
 2. Click the "Show Shortcut Sheet" button to open the shortcut sheet
 3. Use the theme selector to switch between light, dark, and auto themes
-4. Use the layout selector to switch between modal, sidebar, and inline layouts
+4. Use the layout selector to switch between modal, sidebar layouts

 ## Deployment